privacyidea/privacyidea/doc/policies/admin.rst

     attr1 attr2 department

-The administrator is allowed to delete the attributes "attr1", "attr" and the attributes "department" of the corresponding users.
+The administrator is allowed to delete the attributes "attr1", "attr2" and the attributes "department" of the corresponding users.

+.. note:: If this policy is not set, the admin is not allowed to delete any custom user attributes.

 New in version 3.6